 - January 23, 2012 | Author: Thomas C. Berger

 - Law Firm: Keller and Heckman LLP - Washington Office

-An important deadline is approaching for companies that manufacture or import polymers under the Toxic Substances Control Act (TSCA) "polymer exemption".
-The one-time notification to the U.S. Environmental Protection Agency (EPA) that must identify the number of polymers first manufactured or imported by a company under the exemption during calendar year 2013 must be postmarked by January 31, 2014.
+January 31 is a significant deadline for companies that manufacture or import polymers under the Toxic Substances Control Act (TSCA) "polymer exemption."
+The one-time notification to the U.S. Environmental Protection Agency (EPA) that identifies the number of polymers first manufactured or imported by a company under the exemption during calendar year 2011 must be postmarked by January 31, 2012.

-Under the exemption, qualifying polymers are exempt from TSCA section 5 premanufacture notification (PMN) requirements for “new” chemical substances.
-Companies that rely on the exemption need only make a specific internal written certification of compliance with the exemption as of the date of first manufacture or import under the exemption, comply with certain recordkeeping requirements, and make the above-described notification to EPA.
+Under the polymer exemption, qualifying polymers are exempt from TSCA section 5 premanufacture notification (PMN) requirements.
+Persons relying on the exemption need only make a specific written internal certification of compliance with the exemption as of the time of first manufacture or import under the exemption, comply with certain recordkeeping requirements, and make the notification to EPA described above.